opsit-io/opsit-explang-docs/docs/explang-alg.md

 NIL values
 ----------

-NIL represents absense of a useful value, it is implemented as Java `null`.
+NIL represents absence of a useful value, it is implemented as Java `null`.
 It is not really a data type.

 ```